markvanderloo/accumulate/pkg/vignettes/introduction.md

 variables, unless you combine multiple grouping variables into a single one, for example by pasting them together.

-The advantage of this representration is that it allows users to externally define a (manually edited) collapsing scheme.
+The advantage of this representation is that it allows users to externally define a (manually edited) collapsing scheme.

 ### Exercises